Saigasc84/login-and-Register-page/README.md

 # login-and-signup-page
-html,css,&amp;js using a simple login and signup page
+html,css using the login & register page